 deemed by the directors to be Members.

-address, but are not entitled to vote nor may they stand for any office.
+members over 18 years old are entitled to vote and stand for office.

 (6) Members shall have one vote each.

 (7) Annual subscriptions shall be fixed by the Members in General Meeting.

 22 (1) An Honorary President of the Club may be nominated by the Directors and elected at the AGM to hold office for a period for life.